LiuWenQing657/PsiUInterplayAnalysis/README.md

 seqkit
 hisat2
 samtools
-python3
+Python3
-The following python packages are needed:
+## The following Python packages are needed:
-pysam,
+pysam, sys, os, multiprocessing, shutil, random, string, time

 ## 2. Bioinformatics pipeline of PRAISE performed on small RNAs.
-The eCLIP Library is suitable for quantitative purposes of RNA with short length (e.g. tRNA sequencing).
+Our analysis pipeline is based on the eCLIP library construction, which is suitable for quantitative purposes of RNA with short length (e.g. tRNA sequencing).

-### get cleaned reads
+### 1) getting cleaned reads
 Cut adapters
 >cutadapt -j {CORES} --times 1 -e 0.1 -O 3 --quality-cutoff 25 -m 30 \
 >-a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA \